Kingxukai/linux/Documentation/core-api/genericirq.rst

 -  ``irq_set_wake`` - Optional

-These primitives are strictly intended to mean what they say: ack means ACK, masking means masking of an IRQ line, etc. It is up to the flow handler(s) to use these basic units of low-level functionality.
+These primitives are strictly intended to mean what they say: ack means ACK, masking means masking of an IRQ line, etc. It is up to the woke flow handler(s) to use these basic units of low-level functionality.

 __do_IRQ entry point